serene-solidarity/emblems/README.md

 The cannon placed in front of the lion is reminiscent of a merchentile slave ship's cannons!
 This cannon is pointed at the face of drivers coming upto the bend to "warn" them of their inferior position and to submit to their master - the crown of England.

 Prior to the British Empire's emblems the city of Kitchener was called Berlin and hosted the erstwhile German Empire's emblems.
-If the rascist German Empire's emblems were removed and the city was renamed Kitchener in honour of [the genocidal Kitchener of Khartoum](https://en.wikipedia.org/wiki/Herbert_Kitchener,_1st_Earl_Kitchener) then it is certainly high time that the flatulent British Empire's racist and denegrading embelems be removed from public view.
+If the rascist German Empire's emblems were removed and the city was renamed Kitchener in honour of [the genocidal Kitchener of Khartoum](https://en.wikipedia.org/wiki/Herbert_Kitchener,_1st_Earl_Kitchener) then it is certainly high time that the flatulent British Empire's racist and degrading embelems be removed from public view.

 See: https://www.cbc.ca/news/canada/kitchener-waterloo/10-facts-about-the-mystery-of-the-missing-kaiser-s-bust-1.2740729